internxt/cli/WEBDAV.md

 | COPY      | ❌        |
 | MOVE      | ❌        |

+## Requisites

+- Installed Node >= v20.0.0
+- Internxt CLI is installed on its latest version

 ## Usage

 - Log into your account with `internxt login`
 - Enable WebDav with `internxt webdav enable`
-- Access your files via WebDAV with any of our supported clients by using https://webdav.local.internxt.com:3005
+- Access your files via WebDAV with any of our supported clients by using https://webdav.local.internxt.com:3005 or https://127.0.0.1:3005
 - Disable WebDav with `internxt webdav disable`

-*webdav.local.internxt.com is simply a DNS record that points to the localhost IP address 127.0.0.1

 ## Known issues